Frequently Asked Questions

 12 or more credit hours.
 Three-quarter time is 9 to 11 credit hours and

 half-time is 6 to 8 credit hours.
-If you are taking less then 3 credit
+Less than half time is 1-5 credit hours.

 What happens if I drop a class?

 Students are paid financial aid based on credit hours.
 To be eligible for